Jay Allen Sanford 2 p.m., Dec. 5

 Influences: Gil Scott-Heron, Dizzy Gillespie, Charles Mingus, Thelonious Monk, John Coltrane, Miles Davis

-Singer/nu-hip spoken word artist Tony Adamo is based in Oceanside.
-With producer/guitarist Jerry Stucker, he recorded his own arrangements of songs by Tower of Power, including “What Is Hip” and “This Time It’s Real.”
+writing horn arrangements."
+With producer/guitarist Jerry Stucker, Adamo recorded his own arrangements of songs by Tower of Power, including “Soul Vaccination,” “What Is Hip,” and “This Time It’s Real.”